RiverHornet3209/hl2dm_soundfix/README.md

-# Half-Life 2: Deathmatch 20th Anniversary update sound fix
+# HL2DM/CS:S/DOD:S/HLDM:S/TF2 sound fix

 ## Overview
 This fix operates on the server side.
 No additional downloads for the client.
 ## Description
-In the HL2DM update dedicated to the 20th anniversary of Half-Life 2, some sounds, such as charger sounds and health kit pickups, stopped playing in the game.
+The February 18 2025 update didn't fix the sound in the 32-bit version of HL2DM.
+The February 18 2025 update also broke sounds on 32-bit versions of CS:S, DOD:S, HLDM:S and TF2.
 This fix contains modifed soundscript files.

 ## Installation
-Remove previous realese files if exist.
+Remove previous release files if exist.

 Copy soundfx.vpk and soundfx.vpk.sound.cache to hl2mp/custom folder